LinuxExplore/tarcrypt/README.md

 To decrypt the file use the command:

 openssl des3 -d -salt -in ${FILENAME}.des3 -out ${FILENAME}
-You can also use my script ‘tarcrypt.sh’ to encrypt/decrypt files.
+You can also use my script â€˜tarcrypt.shâ€™ to encrypt/decrypt files.
 This script is using tar to compress/decompress with encryption/decryption functionality.

 #!/bin/sh
 #